Doctor G

-Doctor G is a 2022 Indian Hindi-language comedy-drama film directed by Anubhuti Kashyap and produced by Junglee Pictures.
+Doctor G is a 2022 Indian Hindi-language medical comedy-drama film directed by Anubhuti Kashyap and produced by Vineet Jain under Junglee Pictures.
 It stars Ayushmann Khurrana, Rakul Preet Singh and Shefali Shah.
-The film follows the struggles of a medical student who is interested in orthopaedics but instead becomes a gynaecologist, and the ensuing chaos.
+The film follows the struggles of a medical student who is interested in orthopaedics but instead becomes a gynaecologist, and chaos ensues.

 Doctor G was released theatrically on 14 October 2022 and received positive reviews from critics.